danilomsilva/Natours/README.md

 Fork the repository, extract the files and then open: `index.html`

 ### Live preview
-Alternatively, you can visualize the project by clicking in this link: https://danilomsilva-natours.netlify.app/
+Alternatively, you can visualize the project by clicking on this link: https://danilomsilva-natours.netlify.app/